kleineluka/burial/README.md

 <!-- Features -->
 # Features 🐰
-- **Decryption** ✂️: Decrypt/encrypt files from/to .k9a, sift through and export categories of resources, and generate templates of assets to make your own.
+- **Resources** ✂️: Decrypt/encrypt files from/to .k9a, sift through and export categories of resources, generate templates of assets to make your own, and decrypt/modify/manage save files.
 - **Reversing** 🧬: Inject code into the game, export and deobfuscate the game's run-time code, manage NW.js SDK's, enable developer tools, view/edit game information, and create/manage backups of your game files.
 - **Mod Tools** 🖍️: WIP.
 - **Mod Manager** 🍱: WIP.